 - Cache-control headers set in a .htaccess file

 When a cookie is in use on a webpage the CDN edge cache will automatically avoid caching the content.
 When present, cookies work with the PHP as the page is loaded in order to perform a unique action.
 When a page is served from cache, it’s already been generated previously by the server.
 If the page is cached, the cookie cannot be generated and perform its action with the page load as expected.

 Some applications also use a PHPSESSID cookie which prevents pages from being cached, for example, WooCommerce sets a PHPSESSID.
-In a lot of cases this cookie doesn't alter behaviour, so disabling the cookie is one way to correctly optimise and configure your site to work best with cache.
+In many cases this cookie doesn't alter behaviour, so disabling the cookie is one way to optimise and configure your site to work best with cache.